microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/personname.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents extended name information provided by the user or which they have associated with their account.
+Represents extended name information provided by the user or which they have associated within their [profile](../resources/profile.md).

 Inherits from [itemFacet](../resources/itemfacet.md).